 Improve your sales method and reduce sales cycle

-Often sales representatives spend time with prospectsthat are looking only to be educated on the product/service.
-Identify these signs and bring to the sales team.
-Sales representatives will then be equipped to recognizea non-buyer, pass back to Marketing for nurturing, and shift attention to more fruitful leads.
+Often sales representatives spend time with prospects that are looking only to be educated on the product/service.
+Identify these signs and bring them to the sales team.
+Sales representatives will then be equipped to recognize non-buyer, pass them back to Marketing for nurturing, and shift attention to more fruitful leads.